Skeesh24/Skeesh24/README.md

 With a passion for computer science.
 -----------------------------------------

-Solid foundation in FastAPI, SQLAlchemy, Alembic, PostgreSQL, Redis, Docker, K8s </p>
+I develop on the FastAPI, SQLAlchemy, Alembic, PostgreSQL, Firebase, Redis, Docker, K8s

-<p> I'm particularly interested in delving into writing real-world multithreaded applications and exploring lower-level programming languages.</p>
+<p> I'm interested in delving into writing real-world multithreaded applications and exploring lower-level programming languages.</p>

 ________________________________________________________________________________________________________________________
 Check out _t.me/skeesh24_ if u need it